-Doses of Pradaxa® beyond those recommended expose the patient to an increased risk of bleeding.
+Doses of dabigatran beyond those recommended expose the patient to an increased risk of bleeding.
 In cases where overdose is suspected, coagulation tests may help to determine bleeding risk.
-Excessive anticoagulation may require interruption of Pradaxa®.
-There is currently no specific antidote to dabigatran.
+Excessive anticoagulation may require interruption of dabigatran.

 In the event of haemorrhagic complications, treatment must be discontinued and the source of bleeding investigated.
 Since dabigatran is excreted predominantly by the renal route, adequate diuresis must be maintained.
-The initiation of appropriate standard treatment, e.g., surgical haemostasis and blood volume replacement, should be undertaken at the prescriber's discretion.
-Consideration may be given to the use of fresh whole blood or fresh frozen plasma.
-As protein binding is low, dabigatran can be dialysed; there is limited clinical experience to demonstrate the utility of this approach in clinical studies.
+Depending on the clinical situation appropriate standard treatment, e.g., surgical haemostasis and blood volume replacement, should be undertaken at the prescriber's discretion.
+Consideration may be given to the use of fresh whole blood, fresh frozen plasma and/or platelet concentrates in cases where thrombocytopenia is present or long-acting antiplatelet drugs have been used.
+All symptomatic treatment has to be given according to the physician's judgment.

-Activated prothrombin complex concentrates (e.g., FEIBA) or recombinant Factor VIIa or concentrates of coagulation factors II, IX and X, may be considered.
+For situations when rapid reversal of the anticoagulant effect of dabigatran is required (life-threatening or uncontrolled bleeding or for emergency surgery/urgent procedures) the specific reversal agent Praxbind♥ (idarucizumab) is available.
+Coagulation factor concentrates (activated or nonactivated) or recombinant Factor VIIa may be taken into account.
 There is some experimental evidence to support the role of these agents in reversing the anticoagulant effect of dabigatran but data on their usefulness in clinical settings and also on the possible risk of rebound thromboembolism is very limited.

-Please note: Coagulation tests may become unreliable following administration of suggested reversing agents.
+Please note: Coagulation tests may become unreliable following administration of suggested coagulation factor concentrates.
 Caution should be exercised when interpreting these tests.